zetaalphavector/RAGElo/README.md

     llm_provider="openai", # Which LLM provider to use system_prompt=system_prompt, # your custom prompt
     user_prompt=user_prompt, # your custom prompt
-    llm_response_schema=ResponseSchema, # The response schema for the LLM.
+    result_type=ResponseSchema, # The response schema for the LLM.
 )

 result = evaluator.evaluate(